OpenRailAssociation/osrd-website/content/about/opensource.en.md

 ## OSRD and Open Source

 Applied to OSRD, Open Source has **multiple avantages** :
- - the algorigthms and know-how developped with the project are free for all
+ - the algorithms and know-how developped with the project are free for all
  - development cost and results are shared between actors
- - it makes interoperability between software systems easier by making helping make the landscape more homogeneous and standardized
+ - it makes interoperability between software systems easier by helping make the landscape more homogeneous and standardized
  - helps focus collaboration around common interests
  - enables actors to tailor the software to their own interests
  - enables researchers to contribute and benefit from the project